yasuhitoHayashi/bothViewer/README.md

 ## Performance

-`frameStreamer.py` encodes each captured frame to JPEG only once and streams the cached bytes to clients.
-This reduces repetitive conversions and lowers CPU usage, which is especially helpful on resource constrained devices such as the Raspberry Pi.
+Both streamers encode frames to JPEG only once and then share the cached bytes with connected clients.
+This avoids repeated conversions and lowers CPU usage, which is especially helpful on resource constrained devices such as the Raspberry Pi.

 You can further reduce CPU usage by lowering the display scale factor.
-Pass `--display-factor 0.3` (for example) when starting `frameStreamer.py` to downscale frames before encoding.
+Pass `--display-factor 0.3` (for example) when starting `frameStreamer.py` or `evsStreamer.py` to downscale frames before encoding.

 ## License